Published: December 2017

-With the emergence of new technologies, such as “wearable” devices, combined with escalating cost pressures and regulatory requirements, clinical studies have become increasingly complex.
-Add to that the diverse computerized systems that support clinical trials across multiple organizations, a new model of virtually-integrated drug development is needed.
+Clinical studies have become increasingly complex due to the emergence of new technologies, such as “wearable” devices, escalating cost pressures and regulatory requirements, and diverse computerized systems that support clinical trials across multiple organizations.
+A new model of virtually-integrated drug development is needed.

-This document is intended to adapt the general principles of ISPE GAMP® 5 to the field of GCP by addressing GCP (inter)national regulatory requirements.
-It enables a consistent and standardized application of the risk based validation approach and principles to processes and their supporting computerized systems with a special emphasis on data integrity and data-flows.
+This document is intended to adapt the general principles of ISPE GAMP® 5 to the field of GCP by addressing GCP national and international regulatory requirements.
+It provides users with a consistent and standardized approach to the application of the risk-based validation approach and principles to processes and their supporting computerized systems with a special emphasis on data integrity and data-flows.